hanshoglund/vitry/manual.md

   `"What larks"    `\

+### Atoms

-### Compound types
+### Creating types

 ### Functions

+Functions contains expressions which are not be evaluated immediatly, but converted to a special kind of value called a function value.
+This value may be passed around and used as an argument to other functions.
+The expression it defines is evaluated when the function is applied.

+Functions expressions may contain parameters which are placeholders for values to be supplied when the function is evaluated.
+A function may also refer to values defined in the environment where it was created, using [lexical scope resolution](http://en.wikipedia.org/wiki/Scope_%28programming%29#Lexical_scoping).

 ### Sequences

+A sequence capture the general notion of values following values.

+TODO

+As should be clear by now, functions, sequences and type expressions are the basic units of abstraction in the Vitry language.

 \
-\pagebreak

 ## Musical structures

 Vitry provide a representation of the structures typically found in musical scores.
-All musical structures are defined in terms of type expressions, which are also exposed to structures representing any kind of musical transcription.
+All musical structures are compound types, defined as standard type expressions.
+This gives the user of the power to define custom structures that operate on the same level of abstraction as the standard structures.

-As will be clear at the end of this chapter, Vitry makes a clear distinction between the representations of *music* and its *notation*.
-Loosely, we may think of music as structured data, and of notations as presentations of this data according to the given structure.
-This allows Vitry to associate identical musical structures with different notations.

-The separation of music and notation allow the representation of simple musical values (such as pitch and time) to be precise and inherently relative.
-Vitry accomplish this by usign rational numbers for such values.
+A distinction is made between musical information (such as pitch or duration) from notational (such as key or time signatures).
+This allow us to decouple decisions made on the musical level from the practical considerations of notation.

+TODO

 ### Time
+The type time is a synonym for the rational number.
+This allow us to encode conventional note lengths such as whole half notes, quarter notes, etc.

+  `1, 1/2, 1/4 `\

+Using sequence operators, we can make sequences run i different relative tempos, i.e:

+  `[1 1/2 1/2]`\
+  `[1 1/2 1/2] * 2`

 ### Pitch